nyangkosense/libgenbulk/README.md

 In the Releases, you'll find the Links.txt containing 3.947.293 links.

-1. `parser` - extracts download URLs from Libgen SQL dumps
+1. `parser` - extracts download URLs from Libgen SQL dumps (only tested with the compact one)
 2. `downloader` - downloads files from those URLs

 These binaries are compiled on Debian with glibc.